 Using Pantone colors in your designs is a terrific way to give them uniqueness.
 Let me show you how to find and use them in Photoshop.

 Step 1: Open Photoshop and select the Active Color Box from the toolbar.
-A color selection box will display.
+A color selection box will be displayed.
 Click the color library button there.

 Step 2: The menu will appear as a drop-down.
 Click the Book dropdown and find the Pantone book colors.